StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Brokers have made huge strides towards making options appealing to everyday investors.
 But options will always be finicky little demons that can only be tamed by knowledge, data, and high-quality tools.
 When I trade options, which is pretty often (c’mon, /MNQ), I want low pricing and a highly customizable platform that adapts to my style.

 First-time options traders deserve high-quality tools, too, but it’s easier to learn options trading when there’s fewer abbreviations on the platforms, more explanation, and less math.
 While testing brokers for options trading, I also evaluated their ease of use and options education, and I looked at how well everything on an options quote and order ticket is explained.
-Here’s who topped the charts for options.
+Read on to find out who topped the charts for options.

 Why you can trust StockBrokers.com